 Change came with the famous Islamic scholar, Al-Shafi‘i (born in 767).
 He suggested that Sharia should not be seen as a number of discreet laws to be applied to existing systems.
 Instead, with an appropriate methodology, he believed that Qur’anic prescriptions could be adapted to build a full, comprehensive system allowing all Muslims to live by the same code.
 We’ve met this brand of legal human reasoning before.
 It’s called Fiqh, and it polluted Sharia and paved the way for uniformity.

-Not being codified, it required individual expertise interpret and enforce it
+Before the codification of Sharia Law, it requires individual expertise to interpret and enforce it

-Sharia Law aims to establish the most godly conditions for humanity
+Sharia Law seeks to establish the most godly conditions for humanity

 Ibn Al-Qayyim’s interpretation is interesting not so much because of what he said Sharia is about.
 He also provided an antithesis to the qualities just mentioned – tyranny, cruelty, corruption, foolishness – and hypothesized a reason these may come to dominate: a misinterpretation of Sharia.
 It is precisely in these terms, one imagines, that he would paint certain contemporary incarnations of Sharia, particularly those manifest in territories controlled by the so-called Islamic State (which makes its first and last appearance here as I don’t believe it deserving of further attention.)